 Are you looking for an alternative way to heal your pain from sprains, strains, or inflammation?
-If so, cold laser therapy at Symmetria Integrative Medical in our Arlington clinic and our Marysville clinic may be right for you.
+If so, cold laser therapy at Symmetria Integrative Medical in Arlington WA, Marysville WA, and Lake Stevens WA may be right for you.
 Cold laser therapy is a safe, non-invasive therapy that uses low-level laser wavelengths to prompt your body's own healing process.

 Understanding Cold Laser